 - ACADEMIC PERFORMANCE: The children improve in reading, math, spelling and test-taking skills because a caring adult believes in them and applauds their efforts.

 - ATTENDANCE: The children do not want to miss school, especially on the day they will meet with their Kids Hope USA mentor.

-Other than the incredible financial support, we have had dedicated mentors who have gone weekly to love, encourage, and tutor children in grades Kindergarten through fifth grade and have spent approximately many, many hours mentoring at Larkspur.
+Other than the incredible financial support, we have had dedicated mentors who have gone weekly to love, encourage, and tutor children in grades Kindergarten through fifth grade.
 Mentors see their child thrive during the school year as they grow in knowledge, independence, and self esteem.
 Just encouraging a child and telling them, “you can do it; I believe in you” often times makes the difference in the success the child will experience during the school year.